-All attempted coursework appears on the transcript.
+All courses withdrawn after the final drop date on the Academic Calendar for that semester will appear on the transcript as a 'W'.
 See Marking System for course withdrawal policy.

 Academic Freedom

 Academic freedom of inquiry is essential to the purpose of higher education and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of knowledge and truth.
 Academic freedom in teaching is fundamental for the protection of the rights of instructor and of the student.